Tag: physical

 In our quest to not shame people (including ourselves) regarding our spiritual journey, we often disregard effort and work.
 This was often covered under the term, spiritual disciplines.
 Spiritual Disciplines weren’t (and aren’t) checkboxes to completed.
 They are ongoing forming, reforming, and reconciling actions.
 While the performance of them has been used unspiritually to abuse and shame people into outward conformance, the spiritual disciplines are no less important.

 Paul notes that the gives life.
 Spiritual disciplines are to be the same.
 There is a big caveat there, however.
-The spiritual life often goes against the life (i.e., “spirit of the flesh” or “worldly”).
+The spiritual life often goes against the physical life (i.e., “spirit of the flesh” or “worldly”).
 This means that the physical life is crying, “I’m ,” while the spiritual life is crying, “I’m gaining life.”

 ※Further